Informing other organisations

 When someone has died, there are a lot of people who need to be told, at a time when you probably feel least like doing it.

 Our Registration Service provides a service which we hope will make things easier for you.
-This service means that at the end of your appointment when you tell us about a death, we can then contact other organisations on your behalf.
+This service means that at the end of your appointment when you tell us about a death, we can then register the details with the Tell us Once – GOV.UK service.
+We will give you a unique reference number which will enable you securely to pass information about a death direct to other public sector organisations.

-If you wish to give us this information, you must bring as many of the following documents belonging to the deceased person as possible to the appointment.
+If you wish to use the Tell us Once – GOV.UK service, you will need the following documents belonging to the deceased person

 If the deceased person lived outside of Somerset we will advise you at your appointment if government services within their local area are part of this notification service.

-All the organisations we contact will use the information to update their records within 15 days.
-We treat all your information securely, sensitively and in accordance with the law.
+All the organisations will use the information to update their records within 15 days.
+They treat all your information securely, sensitively and in accordance with the law.

 Council Services